arvind-agarwal/node_extra_ca_certs_mozilla_bundle/README.md

 However, it is cumbersome to create the PEM file for missing certificates manually and it can be a security issue if untrusted certificates are accidentally included.

+#### This module is designed to make all SSL sites that work with Mozilla Browser compatible with your nodejs script.

-### This module downloads and creates a PEM file from https://www.ccadb.org/resources (Common CA Database) used by Mozilla
+#### It downloads and creates a PEM file from https://www.ccadb.org/resources (Common CA Database) used by Mozilla
 * https://wiki.mozilla.org/CA/Included_Certificates
 * https://wiki.mozilla.org/CA/Intermediate_Certificates